 Aqua Coat's White Cabinet Grain Filler is an easy to apply white gel that you use to fill the pores and grains of your wood cabinet doors and drawers before you paint them.
-The Grain Filler both seals the grains and pores of the wood which minimizes the absorption of the paint and primer while raising the grain to the level of the original wood surface when once painted results in a polished smooth surface.
-Non-Flammable, Non-combustible, Low Odor, Fast Drying, Easy to Apply, Water Clean Up, Environmentally Friendly.
+The Grain Filler both seals the grains and pores of the wood which minimizes the absorption of the primer and paint when painted resulting in a polished smooth surface.
+Non-Flammable, Non-combustible, Low Odor, Fast Drying, Easy Sanding, Easy to Apply, Water Clean Up, Environmentally Friendly.

 Aqua Coat's White Cabinet Grain Filler can be used before painting...

 - coffee tables

 - side tables

 "Amazing, I loved that I can really see the filler sitting in the pores of the wood so I know when they have been filled all the way"

 "It made my cabinets look like a professional did them.
 I can't wait to try it on my kitchen table"

 Make sure cabinets are well cleaned, deglossed, and sanded down to a 180 grit paper.
 If using for surfaces other than cabinets follow the same process.
 Remove dust with forced air or a damp rag (water only).
 DO NOT USE TACK RAGS as they have oils and waxes and will repel the grain filler when you apply it.